hypergonial/snedbot_v1/README.md

 `!tags` Lists all available tags.
 Has a 60 second cooldown per user.

+`!flipcoin` Flips a coin.
+Has a 30 second cooldown per user.

+`!randomcat` Shows a random cat.
+Has a 60 second cooldown per user.

 `!matchmaking` Starts the matchmaking system.
 Creates a multiplayer listing in desired channel upon completion.
 Has a 20 hour cooldown per user.

 ### Commands for server owners & admins: